gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

+- Merge `ProjectSourceSet` and `FunctionalSourceSet` into a more general `CompositeSourceSet`.
 - Flatten out all source sets into `project.sources`.
 Would need to use something other than a named domain object container.
+- Change `ComponentModelBasePlugin.createLanguageSourceSets` to a model rule
+    - This means that source sets will not be created eagerly, which means that access to sources {} will need to be in a model block, or via ComponentSpec.sources()
+    - In order for this to work, we need to be able to reference other model elements in a DSL model rule

 ### Story: Only attach source sets of relevant languages to component